Tee Higgins Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- In last week's outing against the Chiefs, Higgins totaled 103 yards on six receptions (averaging 17.2 yards per grab).
+- Against the Chiefs in the AFC Championship game, Higgins picked up 103 yards on six receptions (10 targets).

-- Over his last three outings, Higgins has caught 14 passes for 209 yards.
-He was targeted 23 times, and averaged 69.7 yards per game.
+- Over his last three games, Higgins has put up 69.7 yards per game, reeling in 14 passes on 23 targets.

 Higgins' Cincinnati Teammates